samhattangady/pirates_log/content/about/about.md

 the rest of the year.
 Development picked up again in earnest near the end of 2021, and moving forward, the effort will hopefully remain continuous.

-Up until now, the development is being mostly led by me, Samarth.
+Up until now, the development is being mostly done by me, Samarth.